OnDeck Review 2021: Good for Established Businesses, Better for Repeat Customers

 We know that taking on a small-business loan is a pretty big deal, so we wanted to see if borrowers were happy with their experience getting funding through OnDeck.
 The answer?
 Absolutely.

 As it turns out, OnDeck has a great reputation.
-It has an A+ rating with the Better Business Bureau,3 and on Trustpilot, OnDeck has a 9.7 (out of 10) based on almost 2,000 reviews.4 Reviewers praise OnDeck’s fast funding process and its helpful employees.
+It has an A+ rating with the Better Business Bureau,2 and on Trustpilot, OnDeck has a 4.9 (out of 5) based on more than 2,000 reviews.3 OnDeck reviews praise its fast funding process and its helpful employees.
 In fact, you’ll find plenty of reviewers who report that they’ve been financing their business with OnDeck for several years now (taking advantage of those perks for repeat borrowers, no doubt).

 Now, you’ll find a few customers who complain about high interest rates, slower-than-promised approval processes, or the daily repayment process.
 But for the most part, OnDeck’s customers seem genuinely pleased with the lender.
 We suspect you will be too.